Minimum Feedback for Collision-Free Scheduling in Massive Random Access: Achievable Minimum Feedback Rate for

+The notation $U(n) \lesssim V(n)$ means $U(n) \leq (1+ o(1)) V(n)$, where the $o(1)$ term tends to zero as $n$ tends to infinity for fixed $b,k$.
+The upper bound in Theorem \ref{thm:graph_entropy} is derived using a random hashing argument.
+The proof of the lower bound is more involved, and draws heavily from graph theory.
+In particular, the proof uses the notion of the entropy of hypergraphs together with other information theoretic arguments.
+Nilli \cite{nilli1994perfecthash} later showed that it is possible to arrive at the same result with a simpler probabilistic argument.

+Although Theorem \ref{thm:graph_entropy} can already be directly applied to our minimum feedback problem for collision-free scheduling for the case of fixed-length codes with $b \geq k$, in order to keep this work self-contained and accessible without requiring a background in combinatorics and graph theory, we present simpler versions of these bounds and their proofs for the aforementioned cases in Sections \ref{sec:upper} and \ref{sec:lower}.
+For the $b < k$ or variable-length cases, novel bounds and new proofs are presented.
+To distinguish bounds that can be derived from prior classic works in perfect hashing from the new results, we state the former as propositions and the latter as theorems.

+We remark that perfect hashing families are also connected to a related, albeit different, random-access problem \cite{Berger1981,Hajek1987,Korner1988RandomAccess}.
+Additionally, both hashing and random access are often framed as classic balls-into-bins problems \cite{Johnson1977}.
+For example, the throughput of the classic slotted ALOHA algorithm is related to the probability of collision in the balls-into-bins problem.
+Similarly, balls-into-bins problems are also used in the analysis of hashing algorithms.

-\section{Achievable Minimum Feedback Rate for $b=k$}
+\section{Achievable Minimum Feedback Rate for $b = k$}

-We begin with the $b=k$ case and aim to find the minimum common feedback rate required for collision-free scheduling of $k$ out of $n$ users into $k$ slots.
-We denote this minimum rate as $R_{f}^{*}(n,k)$ for the case of fixed-length code, and $R^{*}_{v}(n,k)$ for the case of variable-length code.
+We begin with the $b=k$ case and aim to find the minimum common feedback rate required for collision-free scheduling of $k$ out of $n$ users into $k$ slots, i.e., $R_{f}^{*}(n,k)$ for the case of fixed-length code and $R^{*}_{v}(n,k)$ for the case of variable-length code.